This article was updated and republished on March 29, 2022.

 Reusable straws are not only eco-friendly but also totally chic.
 They come in various materials, including stainless steel and silicone, and are typically dishwasher-safe.

 Jute area rugs are a prime choice for dining rooms.
 The natural color variance of the plant fibers helps conceal stains, and the flat weave is easy to vacuum.
 Braided jute rugs are also typically handmade by artisans and surprisingly long-lasting.

 Learn more about this all-star material in our blog, What Is a Jute Rug?
 Jute Rug Decor and Care Tips.

 Plant-Based Cleaning Spray

 You're wise to keep a plant-based cleaning spray on hand as well.
 From distilled white vinegar and soap bark to corn and coconut enzymes, many all-purpose green formulas boast impressive cleaning power without depositing harsh chemicals onto your surfaces.

 Where to Buy Eco-Friendly Products for Your Home

-Parachute is your resource for sustainable home goods and ethically made living essentials.
-When you browse the site, you'll find Oeko-Tex certified bedding and towels, down inserts that meet the Responsible Down Standard (RDS), organic textiles, natural laundry products, artisan-made decorative pieces and eco-friendly loungewear.
+Parachute is committed to being your resource for sustainable home goods and ethically made living essentials.
+When you browse the site, you'll find GOTS and Oeko-Tex certified bedding and towels, down inserts that meet the Responsible Down Standard (RDS), organic textiles, natural laundry products, artisan-made decorative pieces and eco-friendly loungewear.

 Shop the collections today!